 - It makes you a better writer!!!

 FURREALZ.
-Frankly, you have to be batshit crazy to NOT do your preparation, ie. write an outline or treatment first, because these docs actually HELP your writing!
+Frankly, you have to be batshit crazy to NOT do your preparation, ie. write an outline or treatment first … These docs actually HELP your writing!
 I can even TELL which spec screenplays and unpublished novels have been outlined.
 Why?
 Because they ARE better written:

 But what is the difference between an outline and a treatment?
 What about Beat Sheets?
-Scriptments???There’s such a vast array of names out there, it’s no wonder writers and producers alike are confused as to what the other is doing or asking for.
+Scriptments???There’s such a vast array of names out there, it’s no wonder writers are confused as to what agents,m producers and publishers are asking for.

-But there is no “industry standard” when it comes to pitch packages, so setting your own perimeters with your producer or knowing what others put into theirs might help you get started.
-So here are my thoughts on what they all are.
+But there is no “industry standard” when it comes to pitch packages, so setting your own perimeters might help you get started.
+So here are MY thoughts on what they all are.
 Hope it helps…

 I think of outlines as writer-only material.
 It’s the document in which YOU work out your storyline, though you can share it with script readers and editors, obciously.
 Five or six pages should do it for a feature; less for smaller scripts obviously.